Europa-Park: Winter events

 In 2001, Europa-Park opened for its first winter season.
 During the winter season, the rides at Europa-Park are in operation as usual.
 In addition to the rides, the focus is on the shows.
 In winter, the park opens an ice rink, a skibob track, the Big Wheel Bellevue and adds festive decor.
 The park is also home to an annual Christmas market.
 Since 2002, the park has been hosting an annual Weihnachtsmann-Treffen (translated: Santa Claus Convention).
 During winter, most outdoor and/or water rides are closed.
 The circus revue is the flagship of the theme park's winter season.
 It includes professional productions on the ground and in the air.
 In keeping with the cold season, there is an ice show as well, with figure skaters performing acrobatics and choreographies.'

 4D cinema

 The park's 4D cinema screens different 15-minute short films, the latest being Happy Family Next Level (2022).
 In the evenings after the park closes, current cinema films are shown, often complemented by the additional 4D effects.

-The Park’s TV production
+TV production

-Channels, such as BR, Sat.1, SWR, ZDF, Nickelodeon and Prosieben, produce shows in the park.
+Channels, such as BR, Sat.1, SWR, ZDF, Nickelodeon and Prosieben produce shows in the park.
 Each year since the summer of 1995, SWR has been airing its show called Immer wieder sonntags, which has been hosted by Stefan Mross since 2005.
 The production was moved to the nearby water park Rulantica in 2022.